chrisli12/MiniGame/README.md

 # MyFirstPythonGame
-This is a first mini project that i created to learn and practice the syntax of phython, I build a game where a monster and a player flight.
+This is a first mini project that i created to learn and practice phython, the game is about a player and a monster with attacks and healing.
+Currently without any GUI.
+Can be run on terminal.